taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"If you accept this outfit, the High Council beg you to also accept this diplomatic mission: to warn the people in the Amazon of the Peacekeeper's intentions, and offer them alliance with the Biononymous.
 In return, we will provide you with everything you need to travel to the Amazon, and the Biononymous will trust you with our collective voice."**

 *--end flashback--*

+We see Iri, a flat blob with eyes, clinging invisibly to the ceiling of the command deck.
+Below Iri, Peacekeepers stand at workstations that look like wide, shallow metal dishes.
+Immediately underneath Iri, a white-haired woman wearing the insignia of the Navigation officer and a younger man wearing the insignia of an Operations specialist consult numerous charts and plots.

 *HERE UNTIL END OF CHAPTER STILL UNDER CONSTRUCTION*